Revision 22-4; Effective Dec. 12, 2022

-Individuals, who have not had final eligibility for services determined but present with a medical/dental need, may receive Title V MCH FFS funded services on a presumptive eligibility basis during the time that eligibility for services is pending.
-If a medical condition makes eligibility determination impossible, an appointment to complete the process should be made at the first possible opportunity.
+People without final eligibility for services determined but present with a medical or dental need, may receive Title V MCH FFS funded services on a presumptive eligibility basis during the time that eligibility for services is pending.
+If a medical condition makes eligibility determination impossible, make an appointment to complete the process at the first possible opportunity.

 Presumptive eligibility is the short-term availability and access to health care services (up to 90 days) when the client screens potentially eligible for services but lacks verification to achieve full eligibility.
-For clients who are determined to be fully eligible during the presumptive period, the eligibility expiration date will include the days of presumptive eligibility (expiration date is 365 days beginning the first date of eligibility determination).
+For clients determined to be fully eligible during the presumptive period, the eligibility expiration date includes the days of presumptive eligibility.
+The expiration date is 365 days beginning the first date of eligibility determination.

-If the client becomes Medicaid eligible, the services must be billed to Medicaid under the “90-days prior provision.”
+If the client becomes Medicaid eligible, bill the services to Medicaid.